 I’m coming out with my 2017 Holiday Gift Guide for Food Lovers on Monday, but in the meantime, remember that books make the most perfect gifts and there are a few on my list this month that are perfect for food lovers!

-(Just an FYI that the links to the books below are affiliate links and my BOTM is an affiliate, as well.
+(Just an FYI that the links to the books below are affiliate links (meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase) and my BOTM is an affiliate, as well.
 Thank you for supporting WANM!).

 Faithful by Alice Hoffman: Alice Hoffman is a favorite author of mine and I have been swooning over this book and its pretty cover for a while now.
 Faithful is very different from the Hoffman I’m used to (The Dovekeepers is a fave of mine!), but I loved it.
 It’s follows the story of Shelby, a young woman who is involved in a car accident in which her best friend is seriously injured for life.
 Moving on with her life is incredibly difficult and she is affected by the accident forever.
 Sounds kinda depressing, huh?
 There are definitely parts that are, but overall, I feel like it’s a story of hope and I found myself cheering for Shelby throughout.
 I also just got The Rules of Magic (prequel to Practical Magic) from Book of the Month and can’t wait to dig in!